medhavi27/ASO-Web-App/documents/design-journey.md

 [copy the GenderMag template here and conduct a cognitive walkthrough to evaluate your design (wireframes).]

 [You may need to add additional subgoals and/or actions for each task.]

+# GenderMag Template

+**Task name: [Add New Member]**

+[Add as many subgoals as you needs]
+**Subgoal # [1] : [Click members webpage]**

+  - Will [Abby] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [Abby]'s Motivations/Strategies.)
+      > We think that due to Abby's persona of being comprehensive and her strategy of fully trying to understand what the problem is beforehand, she would be able to form this sub-goal.

+**Action # [1] : [Physically clicking on members webpage]**

+  - Will [Abby] know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [Abby]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+      > We believe that Abby's strategy to approaching problems will ultimately allow her to reason that clicking on the members webpage is the most appropriate first action to making progress towards finishing the task.

+  - If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+      > Abby will know that she did the right thing because correctly executing this action will not cause problems, instead it will do exactly what the user may think it will do, navigate to a separate page, the members webpage.

+**Action # [2] : [Inputting username and password to login]**

+  - Will [Abby] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+**Action # [3] : [action name]**

+  - Will [Abby] know what to do at this step?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+        [Tell us why...]

+  - If [Abby] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes/maybe/no]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+        [Tell us why...]

+*Source*: Margaret Burnett, Simone Stumpf, Laura Beckwith, and Anicia Peters, "The GenderMag Kit: How to Use the GenderMag Method to Find Inclusiveness Issues through a Gender Lens", http://gendermag.org, Feb.
+1 2018 .

 #### Task 2 - Cognitive Walkthrough